Sijia Zhao

 I am a postdoc with Prof. Masud Husain at University of Oxford, investigating the mechanisms underlying fatigue, motivation and apathy in both health and disease.

+I really care about what it means by being academic.
+Being a female, being a foreigner, being a mother and being a researcher are all quite challenging.
+Thankfully, I do enjoy these challenges now.
 I am very keen to promote the awareness of the life of PhD students and postdocs.
 Listen to "Research as a Lifestyle! 科研这种生活方式!" on Apple Podcasts or Spotify.
+I hate saying superficially positive stuff.
+Let’s be realistic.

 Publications